 Angel smiled and started typing again.

 "I'm already in a safe house, Commander DiMarco.
 By now, you must know that I have expunged all digital records of myself and a few physical records to boot.
-I know you mean well, but that may not be the case for others up the chain.”"
+I know you mean well, but that may not be the case for others up the chain.”

 "Ryan, let me say something."
 Shelly stepped closer to Angel.

 "Before you leave, Angel, put my telephone number on your smartphone.
 Shelly DiMarco 312-555-4619."